plunify/InTime/docs/quickstart.md

 For this quickstart, we will select a "**HotStart**" recipe.

 !!!
 Note "What is the "hotstart" recipe?"
     This recipe predicts the strategies using existing model within InTime.
-The purpose of this recipe is to quickly get to an optimal result within a shorter time frame.
+The purpose of this recipe is to quickly get to an optimal result within a shorter time frame by exploring only placement & routing settings.

-    This recipe will generate 1 round of 20-40 compilations, using different implementation options.
+    This recipe will generate 1 round up to 40 compilations.
 Even if it does not meet the required timing performance, the data generated establish a baseline of performance and serve a secondary purpose of becoming training data for future rounds.

 !!! tip
     For a new Vivado project, Plunify recommends starting with the *Hotstart* recipe.